Mugen-Spiegel/code-doc-ai/app_doc/car/car_brand.md

-# CarBrand Class
+## Overview

-The CarBrand class is a subclass of the Car class and is used to represent a specific car brand.
-It includes attributes for the brand name and country of origin.
+The `CarBrand` class is a subclass of `Car` and is used to represent a specific car brand.
+It includes attributes for the brand name and country of origin, as well as methods to display the full information about the brand.

 ## initialize method

-The initialize method is a special method in Ruby that is called when a new object of the class is created.
-In this case, the initialize method takes in arguments for the brand name, country, and any additional car attributes.
-It then calls the initialize method of the parent class (Car) using the super keyword and initializes the brand_name and country attributes of the CarBrand class.
+The `initialize` method is used to create a new instance of the `CarBrand` class.
+It takes in parameters for the brand name, country, and any additional car attributes.
+It then calls the `initialize` method of the superclass `Car` to initialize the inherited attributes.

 ```ruby
 def initialize(brand_name:, country:, **car_attrs)